platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 ## Restart PHP-FPM

-To force a restart of PHP-FPM, run `sv restart app`.
+To force a restart of PHP-FPM:
+1. Connect to the container via SSH using the [CLI](../../administration/cli/_index.md) by running `platform ssh`
+2. Run `sv restart app`

-To force a restart of PHP-FPM on every deployment, add the command to your [`deploy` hook](../../create-apps/hooks/hooks-comparison.md#deploy-hook).
+To force a restart of PHP-FPM on every deployment, add the `sv restart app` command to your [`deploy` hook](../../create-apps/hooks/hooks-comparison.md#deploy-hook).

-To clear the cache when PHP-FPM is restarted, add the command to your [`start` command](../../create-apps/app-reference.md#web-commands).
+To clear the cache when PHP-FPM is restarted, add the `sv restart app` command to your [`start` command](../../create-apps/app-reference.md#web-commands).

 ## Optimize your code